He is an artist who breaks boundaries and conventions.

-15. Following the commercial failure of "From Genesis to Revelation", the band members moved on to pursuit other occupations.
+15. Following the commercial failure of "From Genesis to Revelation", the band members moved on to pursue other occupations.
 Gabriel went to play the flute on Cat Stevens' third album "Mona Bone Jakon".

-17. He was one of the first to performed "Stage Diving".
-During the performance of the song "The Knife" at the "Friars" Festival in Aylesbury of 1971.
+17. He was one of the first to perform "Stage Diving".
+During the performance of the song "The Knife" at the "Friars" Festival in Aylesbury in 1971.
 He threw himself on the crowd only to see the startled audience move out of his way.
 The result was a broken ankle.
-At the end the audience brought him back on stage and he finished the song on his knees.
+In the end, the audience brought him back on stage and he finished the song on his knees.

 18. Following increasing pressure on Anthony Phillips during the tour of "Trespass", he announced his retirement from the band.
 Gabriel who was looking for a replacement guitarist responded to an ad posted by guitarist Steve Hackett in the Melody Maker newspaper, in which he stated that he was looking for a band.
 Gabriel contacted him and invited him to audition as Phillips replacement.